-Please visit coronavirus.ku.edu for the latest information from the University of Kansas about prevention and response efforts related to the 2019 novel coronavirus (COVID-19).
-This page includes recent news and resources for the KU Law community.
+Please visit protect.ku.edu for the latest information about KU's response to COVID-19 and the university's reopening plan.
+This page includes news and resources for the KU Law community.

 - There will not be a Labor Day holiday or a Fall Break.
 Law school classes will meet on those days.

-- The Chancellor and Provost have introduced the Protect KU Plan, which outlines safety measures in preparation for reopening campus this fall.
-It includes a policy requiring face coverings, effective now: Individuals must wear masks (cloth minimum) that fully cover their mouths and noses at all times while on campus and within 6 feet of another individual.
+- Information about the campus reopening plan, including details about public health measures, is now available at protect.ku.edu.
+Individuals must wear masks (cloth minimum) that fully cover their mouths and noses at all times while on campus and within 6 feet of another individual.

-- Green Hall will remain locked for the foreseeable future, following guidance from KU Public Safety.
+- Green Hall will remains closed, following guidance from KU Public Safety.
 Students who need access to the building may email Chris Steadham, library director, at firstname.lastname@example.org.
 Students, your items may remain in Green Hall until you are ready to collect them.

 - Many law school services are operating remotely.